Jacques-Nicolas Billaud-Varenne: Thermidor and exile

 That night, Robespierre retreated to the Jacobin Club, where he gave the same speech to rousing applause.
 Collot d'Herbois and Billaud-Varenne, as members who the speech may have been aimed at, attempted to defend themselves but were shouted down and expelled from the club as cries for "la guillotine," rained down upon them.
 They returned to the Committee of Public Safety where they found Saint-Just, the protege of Robespierre, working on a speech he intended to deliver the next day.
 As one of the chief messengers of the terror, Collot and Billaud-Varenne both assumed that Saint-Just was writing their denunciation.
 At this moment the last argument of the Committee erupted, with Collot, Billaud-Varenne, and Barère attacking Saint-Just for "dividing the nation."
 After sometime, they departed the committee and organized the last elements of the Thermidorian Reaction.

 The next day, 9 Thermidor, Billaud-Varenne would play a critical role in the final stroke against Robespierre and his allies.
 As Saint-Just delivered his speech, he was interrupted near the beginning by another conspirator, Jean-Lambert Tallien.
 Billaud-Varenne was next to speak, with Collot d'Herbois controlling the debates from the President's Chair, and in an eloquent planned denunciation directly accused Robespierre of a conspiracy against the Republic.
 This speech and others were warmly received, and after continued debate arrest warrants were issued for Robespierre, Saint-Just, and their allies.
 After a brief armed standoff, the conspirators would carry the day, and Robespierre and his allies would be executed the next day.

 However, after 9 Thermidor, Billaud-Varenne was soon enough to find himself in prison.
 Too closely associated with the excesses of the Reign of Terror, he was shortly attacked himself in the convention for his ruthlessness, and a commission was appointed to examine his conduct and that of some other members of the former Committee of Public Safety.
-Billaud-Varenne was arrested, and as a result of the Jacobin-led insurrection of 12 Germinal of the Year III (1 April 1795), the Convention decreed his immediate deportation to French Guiana, along with Collot d'Herbois and Bertrand Barère de Vieuzac, where he picked up farming and married a black ex-slave girl.
+Billaud-Varenne was arrested, and as a result of the Jacobin-led insurrection of 12 Germinal of the Year III (1 April 1795), the Convention decreed his immediate deportation to French Guiana, along with Collot d'Herbois and Bertrand Barère de Vieuzac, where he picked up farming and took as concubine a black slave girl called Brigitte.
 After Napoleon Bonaparte's 18 Brumaire coup, he refused the pardon offered by the French Consulate.
 In 1816 he left Guiana, went to New York City for a few months, and finally moved to Port-au-Prince (Haiti), where he became advisor and counsellor to the high court.

 President of Haiti, Alexandre Pétion granted him a pension which he received until his death.
 Regarding the colonization of Haiti by the Kingdom of France and the attempts of Louis XVIII to regain control of the island by diplomatic means, he announced to Pétion :